 The natural resistance created by the water can help build strength and endurance while encouraging balance and coordination.
 Additionally, the warm water environment can help relax the muscles, alleviating tension and helping to promote further recovery.

 Traditional therapy methods on land may even aggravate symptoms of some physical conditions.
-Water therapy can create a warm and supportive environment for patients to practice therapy exercises without fear of further aggravation and injury while still creating natural resistance to promote strengthening and a faster recovery.
+At the same time, water therapy can create a warm and supportive environment for patients to practice therapy exercises.
+This is without the fear of further aggravation and injury while still creating natural resistance to promote strengthening and a faster recovery.

 What is Aquatic Therapy Good For?